'High Courts Can Suo Motu Confer Senior Designation' : Supreme Court Upholds Orissa HC's Sr Advocate Designations

 Consequently, the Supreme Court upheld the suo moto designation of five advocates as Senior Advocates, which was under challenge in the present case.
 The judgment was passed in an appeal filed by the Orissa High Court (on its administrative side) against the 2021 decision delivered by the Orissa High Court itself.

-In light of the decision rendered and as a matter of judicial discipline, we respectfully follow and concur with the judgment in Jitendra as squarely applicable to the present case.
+In light of the forgoing, and as a matter of judicial discipline, we respectfully follow and concur with the judgment in Jitendra as squarely applicable to the present case.
 Accordingly, no reconsideration of the issue is warranted.
 We find that the order passed by the High Court on its judicial side is set aside and the designation of Respondents 5 to 9 as senior advocates is held to be valid.
 The amended Rule 6(9) shall remain in force until fresh rules are framed by high court."

 The 2019 Rules were formulated in the backdrop of the Supreme Court's Indira Jaising v.
 Supreme Court of India (2017), which had framed guidelines for the conferment of senior designation.